Direct probe of the interior of an electric pion in a Cooper pair superinsulator: Results

-To formulate a quantitative description of the electric Meissner state we have to take into account that, in a superinsulator, the fundamental excitations are strings with the linear tension $\sigma$\,\cite{dtv1}.
-The strings can be either closed pure gauge excitations (the analogues of glueballs in QCD), or open, representing dipoles comprising bound Cooper pairs and anti-Cooper pairs (the analogue of mesons in QCD).
-The energy to create the former is $\Delta_{\rs G}=mv^2$, with $m$ the gauge-field mass and $v= 1/\sqrt{\varepsilon \mu}$ ($\varepsilon$ the dielectric permittivity and $\mu$ the magnetic permeability of the normal insulating state) is the light velocity in the medium.
-Open strings have the typical length $d_{\rm s}= {\cal O}(\sqrt{v/\sigma})$ and a gap of the order ${\cal O}(\sqrt{v\sigma})$.
-Both $\Delta_{\rs G}$ and the related string tension $\sigma$ can be expressed via the ultraviolet (UV) cutoff $\Lambda_0 = v/r_0$ as functions of the electron charge, $e^2$, the monopole fugacity, $z$, and $v$\,\cite{dqt, caselle}.
-The quantity $z (mv)^3$ plays the role of the superfluid density in superconductivity.
+A quantitative theory of the response of a superinsulator to a dc electric field rests on the fact that, in a superinsulator the fundamental excitations are electric strings with linear tension\,$\sigma$\,\cite{dtv1}.
+The electric Meissner state is obtained from the dual analogue of the London equations\,\cite{qt,conf,dqt}, describing the electrodynamics of strings connecting charged particles.
+Deferring the technical derivation of the Meissner state and its vanishing static electric permittivity, $\varepsilon_{\rs SI}=0$, to the end of the paper, we note here that the strings can be either closed, describing pure gauge excitations (the analogues of glueballs in QCD)\,\cite{caselle} or open, representing Cooper pairs -- anti-Cooper pair dipoles (the analogues of mesons in QCD).
+The presence of such Cooper pair dipoles follows from either self-induced or imposed electronic granular structure of a system supporting superinsulation.
+When a Cooper pair tunnels from one granule to another it leaves behind a +2e charge excess representing a Cooper pair ``hole".
+This picture is fully supported by the experimental observation of the charge BKT transition in such materials\,\cite{Mironov2018}.
+The energy to create pure gauge excitations is $\Delta_{\rs G}=mv^2$, with $m$ being the gauge-field mass and $v c/(\varepsilon \mu)^{1/2}$ ($\mu \approx 1$ is the magnetic permeability) being the light velocity in the medium.
+Open strings have the typical length $d_{\rm s}= {\cal O}(\sqrt{\hbar v/\sigma})$ and a gap of the order ${\cal O}(\sqrt{\hbar v\sigma})$.
+The width of the strings is defined by the screening length $\lambda_{\rm el} = \hbar /mv$\,\cite{caselle}.
+Both $\Delta_{\rs G}$ and the string tension $\sigma$ are expressed via the ultraviolet (UV) cutoff $\Lambda_0 = \hbar v/r_0$, where $r_0\simeq\xi$ in films and is of order of the plaquette size in JJA, as functions of the effective coupling (\ref{coupling}) and $v$\,\cite{kogan},